-Businesses are expected to deliver greater convenience, more personalisation, and high speed customer interactions, by digitasing their business processes.
-However, these businesses are met with a significant obstacle: talent.
+Businesses are expected to deliver greater convenience, more personalisation, and high-speed customer interactions, by digitising their business processes.
+However, these businesses are met with a significant obstacle: skills gap.
 Digital transformation requires specific profiles and expertise, many of which are dried up in traditional labour pools.
-This is for a variety of reasons; many highly specialised professionals have been snapped up by the corporate behemoths and tech giants such as Google, Amazon or Microsoft .
+This is for a variety of reasons; many highly specialised professionals have been snapped up by the corporate behemoths and tech giants such as Google, Amazon or Microsoft.
 Or, many of the most experienced or niche experts have moved to the freelance market, offering their services on a roving basis to players of varying sizes.

 That said, this shift towards the freelance market should be seen as an opportunity rather than an obstacle.
 Here, we make the case for freelance talent and explain where to find it.

 Table of Contents